Lull mattress review

 - New foam smell.
 Like most mattresses that ship compressed, Lull has a mild scent out of the box.
 In my case it faded within a couple of days with windows open.

 - Limited support for heavier users.
-People around or above two hundred fifty pounds will compress the foam more and may notice faster softening over time.
+People around or above 250 lbs will compress the foam more and may notice faster softening over time.
 The Hybrid or a firmer mattress built for higher weight is a better choice there.

 - Occasional customer service friction.
 A small slice of online reviews mention frustration with returns or shipping.
 That is true for almost every brand at this scale.
 The long trial does help, and I suggest saving your order confirmation and taking date stamped photos if you ever need to file a claim.